whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <center><img src="/images/LuxorBoxJan2016MottahedehSnowflakeMug3.jpg"></center>

-<p>The handle has a striped blue design.
-This mug is actually quite tall and definitely feels quality.
+<p>The handle has a striped blue design which I thought brought a bit of variety to this all-snowflake mug.
+The size is actually quite tall and it definitely feels quality, I really wish they went with a different design but no matter, I'll still be using it.
 What better mug to use with the decadent Marie Belle Aztec Hot Chocolate than this!</p>

 <br>